Isotopes of uranium: List of isotopes

+Uranium-230

+Uranium-230 is an artificial isotope of uranium with a half-life of 20.8 days.
+It has potential to be used in targeted alpha therapy.
+It is prepared from decay of protactinium-230, which is produced from proton irradiation of thorium targets.

 Uranium-232

 Uranium-232 has a half-life of 68.9 years and is a side product in the thorium cycle.
 It has been cited as an obstacle to nuclear proliferation using ^{233}U, because the intense gamma radiation from ^{208}Tl (a daughter of ^{232}U, produced relatively quickly) makes ^{233}U contaminated with it more difficult to handle.
 Uranium-232 is a rare example of an even-even isotope that is fissile with both thermal and fast neutrons.

 Uranium-233

 Uranium-233 is a fissile isotope that is bred from thorium-232 as part of the thorium fuel cycle. ^{233}U was investigated for use in nuclear weapons and as a reactor fuel.
 It was occasionally tested but never deployed in nuclear weapons and has not been used commercially as a nuclear fuel.
 It has been used successfully in experimental nuclear reactors and has been proposed for much wider use as a nuclear fuel.
 It has a half-life of around 160,000 years.

 Uranium-233 is produced by neutron irradiation of thorium-232.
 When thorium-232 absorbs a neutron, it becomes thorium-233, which has a half-life of only 22 minutes.
 Thorium-233 beta decays into protactinium-233.
 Protactinium-233 has a half-life of 27 days and beta decays into uranium-233; some proposed molten salt reactor designs attempt to physically isolate the protactinium from further neutron capture before beta decay can occur.

 Uranium-233 usually fissions on neutron absorption but sometimes retains the neutron, becoming uranium-234.
 The capture-to-fission ratio is smaller than the other two major fissile fuels, uranium-235 and plutonium-239; it is also lower than that of short-lived plutonium-241, but bested by very difficult-to-produce neptunium-236.